sean-mcclure/execution_flow/README.md

 ```

-Note how funct1 calls funct2, which calls funct3, which calls funct4.
-Finally, funct5 is by itself, and gets called last.
+Note how `funct1` calls `funct2`, which calls `funct3`, which calls `funct4`.
+Finally, `funct5` is by itself, and gets called last.
 This is the execution flow we expect to be reported by execution_flow.

-To run executinon_flow, we simply call the functions however they are set in oyur project.
-Here we will call funct1, then funct5.
+To run execution_flow, we simply call the functions.

+Here we will call `funct1`, then `funct5`.
 We can also provide a project_name to the Tracker class:

 ```
 Tracker.project_name(track, "My Project")